Your FAFSA school code is changing!

 A dependent student does not meet any of the criteria for an independent student and must report information about his/her parent(s) on the FAFSA form.

 - Spring semester: October 1

 After these dates, applications will be processed on a rolling basis throughout the year, on a first come, first served basis.

 If the deadline is missed, we cannot guarantee that FAFSA will be processed before the start of classes.
 Students submitting FAFSA applications or verification paperwork after the deadline must make plans to pay for their classes.
 Students denied financial aid are still responsible for payment of tuition, fees and any other financial obligations to the college.

 Financial Need Factors

-In addition to meeting the basic eligibility criteria, students must have a financial need in order to receive financial aid.
+In addition to meeting the basic eligibility criteria, students must have financial need in order to receive grants.
 Financial need is determined by a federal formula that takes various factors into account including:

 - Income of student (and parent or spouse)